 The benefit of this is that load speeds aren’t compromised for users in far off locations.
 Of course, this is crucial for businesses that span the globe but less important for independent coffee shops.

 Overall, WP Engine is a very impressive solution if you have complex needs.
 If not, you’ll need to weigh up whether or not it’s worth the extra expense for yourself.

 HostGator is the web hosting service of choice for around 9 million brands.
 Their USP is affordability and ease of use, so on paper, this should be another good option for the non-tech types out there.

 Some of the selling points include unlimited storage and unmetered bandwidth, making it possible to grow your website without incurring additional costs.

-Even the cheapest option comes replete with unlimited free email addresses, SSL certification and unlimited pages.
-On paper then, HostGator is excellent value for money.
+Even the cheapest option comes replete with unlimited free email addresses, SSL certification, and unlimited pages.
+On paper, then, HostGator is an excellent value for money.
 The price includes the cost of a domain too.

 In fact, the middle price tier offers unlimited domains for only $3.95 per month.
 As such, you could very affordably get up and running as a new agency with HostGator.

-On top of this, you’ll find a couple of fairly unique added bonuses.
-HostGator offer free website and domain transfers in the first 45 days, as well as 52 prewritten scripts which you can install in moments.
+On top of this, you’ll find a couple of fairly unique bonuses.
+HostGator offers free website and domain transfers in the first 45 days, as well as 52 prewritten scripts that you can install in moments.